Additional Modes¶

 The Section panel allows you to compare contours and mesh parts.
 To this end, select either two contours or two mesh parts from the list using the Ctrl key.
 Artec Studio will calculate the differences between the areas and perimeters of the contours and the difference between volumes and areas for mesh parts.
 These values will be available in the lower part of the Section panel (see Figure 125).

-You can export sections in the following formats: CSV, XML or DXF.
+You can export sections in the following formats: CSV

 To display only planes and contours, select the Hide source data checkbox.